kumagai-group/pydefect/docs_rst/tutorial.rst

            Oxidation state: -2

 With the :code:`defect_set` (= :code:`ds`) sub-command, we can build the :code:`defect_in.yaml` file.
-An example of :code:`defect_in.yaml` for MgSe looks as follows,
+An example of :code:`defect_in.yaml` for MgAl2O4 looks as follows,

 ::